squallstar/bancha/README.md

 It is capable to manage any kind of project/website, specially when it have many different types of contents.

 BANCHA bases its power on some pillars that make it different from other CMS:
-It allows you to handle any type of content: pages, news, photo galleries, products, etc ... through XML schemes.
+It allows you to handle any type of content: pages, news, photo galleries, products, etc ... through XML or YAML schemes.
 In 10 minutes, you can configure a website to manage, list and view any kind of thing you want.

  * It doesn't sacrifice the performance of a static site, because under the hood it uses many different caching systems.